Lecture 4: Git, GitHub, and Version Control

 • Contains a .git folder at the root which does all the git magic behind the scenes.

-Check Git
+Check if Git is Already Installed

 git --version